NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/what_is_open_access.md

 ##    2.4.
-What Does Open Access Achieve For A Cultural Organization?[^9]
+What Does Open Access Achieve For A Cultural Organization?

 ###   2.4.1.
 Increased Engagement with Cultural Resources

-Open Access increases engagement with cultural resources by closing the gap between discovery and re-use of resources by users, allowing users to sidestep burdensome, unnecessarily costly, and inefficient rights and permissions processes in order to engage with a cultural resource they discover.
-Open Access cultural resources propagate across sites and into communities, significantly increasing the likelihood that a member of the public will come into contact with them in the near term after launch, on an institution’s own hosted platform, or with the long-tail in partnership with organizations such as Creative Commons,[^10] Internet Archive, and Wikimedia.
+Open Access increases engagement with cultural resources by closing the gap between discovery and re-use of resources by users, allowing users to sidestep burdensome, unnecessarily costly, and inefficient rights and permissions processes in order to engage with a cultural resource they discover.[^9] Open Access cultural resources propagate across sites and into communities, significantly increasing the likelihood that a member of the public will come into contact with them in the near term after launch, on an institution’s own hosted platform, or with the long-tail in partnership with organizations such as Creative Commons,[^10] Internet Archive, and Wikimedia.

 For example, Wikimedia users have viewed works from The Metropolitan Museum of Art’s Open Access collection over 565 million times since 2017.[^11] The Cleveland Museum of Art’s Open Access collection had over 8 million views in its first year alone.[^12] Works from the Rijksmuseum Open Access collection—an early leader—have been viewed almost 2 billion times.[^13] The numbers demonstrate availability and reach through partnership on platforms focused on dedicated user communities with popular appeal and wider awareness.